Video is the future of Facebook.

 Facebook uses data from third-party partners to figure out what people are purchasing, online and offline.
 After matching up that data with user IDs, Facebook lets advertisers target audience segments based on thousands of different purchasing behaviors.

 For instance, you can target ads to people who have purchased clothing, health and beauty, technology, or pet products.
 Or if you wanted to target based on travel, you could choose options such as frequent travelers, international travelers, cruises, or whether someone has used a travel app in the past month.
+You can also go to this site for more information about the health measures that can be taken to avoid any health difficulties while travelling.

 8. The Facebook Pixel